brainblissapps/brainblissapps.github.io/README.md

 - 🧘 This is a Focus App - To use your phone, with intention.
 - 📱 Scrolling Social Media before you sleep?
 This app is for you.
 - 🚽 Texting on the throne?
 This app is for you.
 - 👨‍💻 Intention is for you!
-This app is de to simply nudge you in the right direction.
+This app is designed to simply nudge you in the right direction.
 - 📵 Set your Intention.
 You're in control.
 Not the Algorithms.

 Intention: Elevate productivity & focus.
 Track & limit app usage, enhance digital wellness, and boost efficiency.
 Ideal for reducing distractions and optimizing daily routines.